leemabhena/room_occupancy/docs/methodology.md

 ## Introduction

-The primary objective of this project is to analyze multivariate sensor data to estimate room occupancy counts.
+The primary objective of this project is to analyze multivariate sensor data in relation to room occupancy counts.
 Given the high dimensionality of the dataset—with 19 sensor variables potentially correlated with each other—it is essential to employ statistical methods that can reduce dimensionality and address multicollinearity.
 Two main multivariate statistical approaches were used:

 1. **Principal Component Analysis (PCA)** followed by **Multivariate Analysis of Variance (MANOVA)** using the selected principal components.
 2. **Aggregation of Sensor Data by Type** (averaging sensors of the same type) followed by **MANOVA** on the aggregated variables.

 These methods were chosen to simplify the dataset while preserving the underlying structure necessary for accurate occupancy estimation.

 ## Approach 1: Principal Component Analysis (PCA) and MANOVA